cisco/mindmeld/docs/source/userguide/nlp.rst

    >>> nlp.dirty
    False

-The values of both these attributes are currently ``False`` since we have merely initialized the NLP object and are yet to train it.
+The values of both these attributes are currently ``False`` since the NLP object has merely been initialized.
+It hasn't been trained yet.

 .. _build_nlp: